Renee Sands

-Renee Ilene Sandstrom (born February 15, 1974) is an American singer and former child actress better known by her stage name Renee Sands.
-She is best known for her role as Renee on Kids Incorporated, and as a vocal member of the American girl group Wild Orchid (group).
+Renee Ilene Sandstrom, known professionally as Renee Sands is an American singer and actress.
+She is known for playing Renee on Kids Incorporated and providing vocals for the American girl group Wild Orchid.

 Early life

 Sands was born in Worcester, Massachusetts.
 Renee is the youngest of four children.
 She grew up singing and had a band with her family.

 Career

 In 1983, Sands starred in the pilot of the hit 1980s musical children's show Kids Incorporated.
 It was never released on television, but was released on VHS in 1985.
 She starred on the show's first four seasons from 1984 to 1987, where she eventually became the oldest female character.
 She started on the show at the age of 10 and ended at 13.

+As a child, she also finished second to Scott Grimes on a Boston talent show called, Community Auditions.
 Sands also opened for acts that include Wayne Newton, Bob Hope, and Debbie Reynolds.
-She sang on the children's chorus with other Kids Incorporated cast members on Martika's hit "Toy Soldiers".
-Starring on Kids Incorporated with Martika from 1983 to 1986.
+She sang in the children's chorus with other Kids Incorporated cast members on Martika's hit "Toy Soldiers".

-From 1990 to 2003, alongside her former Kids Incorporated costar (Tv sister), Stacy Ferguson, and her high school friend, Stefanie Ridel, Sands was a member of the 1990s band Wild Orchid.
+From 1990 to 2003, alongside her former Kids Incorporated costar (TV sister), Stacy Ferguson, and her high school friend, Stefanie Ridel, Sands was a member of the 1990s band Wild Orchid.
 She was a member through the band's entirety.

 Wild Orchid was an American girl group consisting of Stacy Ferguson, Stefanie Ridel, and Renee Sandstrom.
 Beginning under the name "NRG" in 1990, the group changed their name to Wild Orchid in 1992 and signed with RCA Records in 1994.
 The group released two albums, earning Billboard Music Awards nominations with their debut.
 In 2001, Ferguson left the group.
 Sandstrom and Ridel continued as a duo, releasing Wild Orchid's final album Hypnotic in 2003.
 In 2013, Us Weekly named the group number 18 of the 25 'Best Girl Groups of All Time'.